blockworks-foundation/lite-rpc/docs/rpcv2.md

       + get signature of not completed block is not indicated in the current API.
       + order by block time should be better.
 Add a CommitmentLevel fields in the answer?
       + can get the same signature twice (fork).
+ - [gettransaction](https://docs.solana.com/api/http#gettransaction) need shred transaction and not only the confirmed one.

 ##### Cluster info
   - [getclusternodes](https://docs.solana.com/api/http#getclusternodes) not in geyser plugin can be get from gossip.
 Try to update gyser first.